 Phoenix, Arizona (PRNewswire) — Springtime means warmer weather but also a rise in fleas, ticks and mosquitoes.

-In addition, Jennifer Freeman, DVM, PetSmart’s resident veterinarian and pet care expert, offers the following tips to help keep pests off pets and keep them safe from harmful flea-borne and tick-borne illnesses.
+Jennifer Freeman, DVM, PetSmart’s resident veterinarian and pet care expert, offers the following tips to help keep pests off pets and keep them safe from harmful flea-borne and tick-borne illnesses.

 Take preventative steps.
 Flea, tick and mosquito control is an important part of keeping pets healthy and happy.
 Year-round treatment is ideal and there are a variety of products that offer protection.
 Select a product that treats all infestation issues and prevents them from reoccurring.